rhowe-gds/docs.logit.io/content/sending-logs/heroku.md

     weight: 20
 ---

-To send us a logs all you need to do is:
+To send us a log all you need to do is:

 ```sh
 heroku drains:add https://api.logit.io/heroku?apikey=YOUR-API-KEY -a appname
 ```

-We automatically parse the logs into a structured format for you so all you need to do it analyse them
+We automatically parse the logs into a structured format for you so all you need to do is analyse them

 For more information see the heroku site: [Log Drains] (https://devcenter.heroku.com/articles/log-drains#https-drains)